saschaludwig/django-fontawesome-5/README.md

 # Django 4 compatible + FA 6
 This is a fork of https://github.com/BenjjinF/django-fontawesome-5 and I made some minor changes so this is compatible with my Django 4 Projects and makes use of Fontawesome 6.0.0

-I consider renaming this to django-fontawesome-6 in the near future and to provide a new python module.
+I renamed this to repo to "django-fontawesome-6" to provide a new python module.

 ---
 # Semi-Maintained